kaustavd7/Yoga-Pose-detection-and-feedback-generation/README.md

 ## About the project

 Markup : * Bullet list
+              * Nested bullet
+                  * Sub-nested bullet etc
           * Bullet list item 2

 We have created a comprehensive classification framework for yoga poses, with the goal of accurately identifying the specific posture being demonstrated by the participant in a given video recording.